 Many businesses still rely on legacy ERP platforms or highly customized software that were not designed to support modern AI technologies.
 These systems often lack the computing capacity or integration flexibility required for advanced analytics.

-In some cases, organizations may need to upgrade their infrastructure or migrate to cloud-based ERP platforms before implementing AI-driven capabilities.
+In some cases, businesses may need to upgrade their infrastructure or migrate to cloud-based ERP platforms before implementing AI-driven capabilities.

 Beyond technical challenges, successful AI adoption depends on how well employees adapt to new processes.
 Some teams may initially resist AI tools due to concerns about job security or unfamiliar workflows.